guarrasi1995/Twitter-Elections/README.md

 ![terzo](https://user-images.githubusercontent.com/31849300/36874560-a8f834e4-1dac-11e8-81e6-2f84006e45ab.PNG)
 ![quarto](https://user-images.githubusercontent.com/31849300/36874561-a9188abe-1dac-11e8-9435-15c7b994a785.PNG)

 On the x axis we have the number of hours passed and on the y axis the average number of favorites reached or retweets achieved.

-We can see that ___ is the party that reaches the average maximum number of favorites and ___ is the party that reaches the maximum average number of retweets.
-It can be noted that the highest growth rate is between __ and __ .
-Instead from ___ onwards, growth is no longer so dominant.
+We can see that M5S is the party that reaches the average maximum number of favorites and also for the maximum average number of retweets.
+It can be noted that the highest growth rate is between 0 hours and 11 hours after the creation of the tweet.
+Instead from 27 hours from the creation onwards, growth is no longer so dominant.
 This makes us understand that a tweet is lost in the web after 2 days or at most grows in favorites and retweets of some units.
-From these graphs we can deduce that the party that collects the most success in the Twitter world is ___ .
+From these graphs we can deduce that the party that collects the most success in the Twitter world is M5S .

 But these averages could be altered by tweets that have had little success on the web, especially from political profiles that have few followers.
 By doing a cleanup of these tweets, putting a minimum threshold of favorites and retweets equal to 5, we get the following plots: